kryptokrona/kryptokrona-docs/docs/developer/Compiling-from-Source.md

 title: Compiling from Source
 ---

-The instructions in the [README.md](https://github.com/turtlecoin/turtlecoin/blob/development/README.md) cover common platforms for compiling from source, it would be impractical to include them all.
+The instructions in the [README.md](https://github.com/kryptokrona/kryptokrona/blob/development/README.md) cover common platforms for compiling from source, it would be impractical to include them all.
-Thus, this page exists to capture the other platforms/distros that TurtleCoin has been successfully compiled on.
+Thus, this page exists to capture the other platforms/distros that kryptokrona has been successfully compiled on.
 Please add to it if your environment is not covered, thanks!

 ## CentOS 7

-TurtleCoin build on CENTOS 7 or RHEL 7 with DEVTOOLS 7
+kryptokrona build on CENTOS 7 or RHEL 7 with DEVTOOLS 7

 ```
 $ sudo yum groupinstall 'Development Tools'